 Can I close my loan in the name of an LLC?

-Real Estate loans in the USA are made to individuals, not entities such as corporations and LLC’s, and are secured by the subject real estate.
-The real estate acts as the collateral for the loan, and therefor the Lender has recourse to sell the property (through the foreclosure process) to force the repayment of the principal balance, plus costs, of the loan.
+Real Estate loans in the USA are made to individuals, not entities such as corporations and LLCs, and are secured by the subject real estate.
+The real estate acts as the collateral for the loan, and therefore the lender has recourse to sell the property (through the foreclosure process) to force the repayment of the principal balance, plus costs, of the loan.
 This recourse ability by the lender significantly reduces the risk of making real estate loans and hence the reduced rate of interest that can be offered in the marketplace.

 - What happens at the loan closing?

 - How can you close my loan if you are not in my area?

 - Can I select my own closing agent and title insurance company?

 - Can I close my loan in the name of a Trust?